PoliticalGraveyard.com

 See also National Governors Association biography — Find-A-Grave memorial

 David G. Reichert (b.
-1950) — also known as Dave Reichert — Born in Detroit Lakes, Becker County, Minn., August 29, 1950.
+1950) — also known as Dave Reichert — of Washington.
+Born in Detroit Lakes, Becker County, Minn., August 29, 1950.
 Republican.
 Police officer; King County Sheriff, 1997-2004; U.S. Representative from Washington, 2005-.
 Lutheran.
-Still living as of 2009.
+Still living as of 2014.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 James Elton West (1951-2006) — also known as James E. West; Jim West — of Spokane, Spokane County, Wash.
 Born in Salem, Marion County, Ore., March 28, 1951.
-Son of Jack West.
 Republican.
 Deputy sheriff; member of Washington state house of representatives, 1982-86; member of Washington state senate 6th District, 1986-2003; mayor of Spokane, Wash., 2004-05.
 Member, Rotary; Gay.
 Following a scandal involving use of his position to obtain sex with young men, and an FBI investigation, he was recalled from office as mayor in 2005.
 Died, from complications of colon cancer, in the University of Washington Medical Center, Seattle, King County, Wash., July 22, 2006 (age 55 years, 116 days).
 Burial location unknown.

 See also Wikipedia article — NNDB dossier